ozank/ozank.github.io/blog/powerlab101.md

 ## PowerLab-101: How to start your postgraduate study?

-This page is intended for my existing graduate students, especially for the new ones.
+This page is intended for my existing undergraduate/graduate students, especially for the new ones.
 Please don't hesitate to ask any problems you encountered to me or to your colleagues.
 You can find useful links at the bottom of this page.

-## 1-Get Familiar with the Research Group
+## 1-Get Familiar with the Research Group Members

-- Meet with the research group members and ask them about their research topics
+- Meet with the [research group members](https://power.eee.metu.edu.tr/team/) and talk to them about their research topics
 - Join to the PowerLab mail-list, and relevant WhatsApp groups (ask your friends how to join them).
 - Visit PowerLab offices and labs: C-114, ARC-300, E-101, Machinery Lab, Power Electronics Lab, Ground Lab etc.
 - Get familiar with the laboratory equipments we have, and meet with the technicians.